duncanbradley/thesis/Chapters/reproducibility.md

 `ADD axis-extension_cache/html/ /home/rstudio/axis-extension_cache/html`

-Next, I run two lines of R code to install and load the *renv* package.
+Next, the *renv* package **is loaded and installed**.
 This package is a package manager which captures the versions of all other packages used in a project, and their dependencies, in a *renv.lock* file.

 `RUN R -e “install.packages(‘renv’)”`

 `RUN R -e “require(renv)”`

-Next, I make the *renv.lock* file available to Docker, so that it can access the specific package and dependency versions used for the original analysis.
+Next, the *renv.lock* file **is made** available to Docker, so that it can access the specific package and dependency versions used for the original analysis.

 `COPY renv.lock renv.lock`

-Finally, I run a line of R code which installs the specific version of each package as specified in the *renv.lock* file.
+Finally, the specific version of each package **is installed** as specified in the *renv.lock* file.

 `RUN Rscript -e ‘options(warn = 2); renv::restore(packages = c(“ggridges”, “buildmer”, “broom.mixed”, “lme4”, “insight”, “papaja”, “magick”, “patchwork”, “ggpubr”, “kableExtra”, “emmeans”, “knitr”, “effectsize”, “qwraps2”, “report”, “MuMIn”, “shiny”, “markdown”))’`